 Walking in the vicinity of dangerous animals, particularly elephant, buffalo and lion, is inherently risky so firearms training is an important aspect of the course.
-There is much truth in the statement that the most dangerous animal in the bush is a human with a gun, so the training is focussed on ensuring safe, accurate and professional handling of the heavy calibre rifles.
+There is much truth in the statement that the most dangerous animal in the bush is a human with a gun, so the training is focused on ensuring safe, accurate and professional handling of the heavy calibre rifles.

 In the extremely rare case that a potentially dangerous animal actually becomes dangerous, decisions must be made quickly.
 There is no margin for error when an animal is moving toward you with intent.
 The high calibre rifles necessary to stop elephant and buffalo shoot one bullet at a time and only carry a few rounds in the magazine.
 Firing a second bullet requires manually operating a bolt to eject the spent cartridge, and re-chambering the second round.
 So the first shot is critical.

 Some of the more difficult and subtle training involves attitudes and natural history awareness.
-There is a disproportionate fear associated with some potentially dangerous game that stems from cultural stigmas and false information.
+There is a disproportionate fear associated with some potentially dangerous wildlife that stems from cultural stigmas and false information.
 One example is the fear of snakes.
 I grew up in a village, and like most Tanzanian children, we were taught to be terrified of snakes.

 Any snake sighting incited hysteria, and people running to kill it with hoes and machetes.
 Elders would embellish stories of black mambas moving so fast it was as if they were flying.
 It wasn’t until I was much older that I met people who handled snakes.
-Through study I learned to understand that not all snakes are dangerous, and that even dangerous snakes usually try to avoid people.
+Through study, I learned to understand that not all snakes are dangerous and that even dangerous snakes usually try to avoid people.
 Exploring misconceptions about the potentially dangerous game needed our careful consideration.
 The reason we use the term “potentially dangerous game” is because, under normal circumstances, they aren’t dangerous.
 We armed rangers with the knowledge and experience to guide crucial decision making.